chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 ![gateway-overview-1](./images/gateway-overview-1.png)

+## !!!!!!!
+Editing up to HERE !!!!!!!!!
+1/13/2020

 The Sales App IAM Role and Policy

-1. Access the following URL: https://console.aws.amazon.com/iam/home?region=us-west-2#/roles/vpc-endpoints-lab-us-west-2-salesapp-role
+1. Access the salesapp-role at the following URL: https://console.aws.amazon.com/iam/home?region=us-east-1#/roles/.
+It will be named <stackname> salesapp role
 2. Expand the attached policy to review permissions.
 Notice that this role provides the Sales App access to “s3:PutObjects” on all S3 buckets and has "sqs:Send*", "sqs:Receive*", "sqs:Get*" and "sqs:List*" on the single SQS Queue resource which will be used for the sales report.
 3. Review the trust policy by clicking on the Trust tab or accessing:  https://console.aws.amazon.com/iam/home?region=us-west-2#/roles/vpc-endpoints-lab-us-west-2-salesapp-role?section=trust
 4. Notice that the identity provider(s) ec2.amazonaws.com is a trusted entity.
 This trust policy allows the sales app EC2 instance to use the role.